turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 # Requirements

-In principle, any lookaside LDPC accelerator supporting the O-RAN AAL/ DPDK BBDEV should work.
+In principle, any lookaside LDPC accelerator supporting the O-RAN AAL/DPDK BBDEV should work.
 However, the current implementation has only been validated for the Xilinx T2, Intel ACC100, and Intel ACC200 (VRB1).
 Therefore, your mileage may vary when using other BBDEV devices as there may be some hardware-specific changes required -- contributions are welcome!

 ## DPDK Version Requirements

 The following DPDK versions are supported:
-- For the Xilinx T2 card, the current supported version is DPDK20.11.
+- For the Xilinx T2 card, DPDK20.11+ is supported.
 - As for the Intel ACC100/ACC200, only DPDK22.11+ is supported.

-> Note: The future plan is to migrate the Xilinx T2 card to use DPDK22.11+ too.

 ## Tested Devices/ DPDK versions

 ### Xilinx T2

 - DPDK20.11.9*.
+- DPDK22.11.7*.
-> Note: FPGA bitstream image and patch file (version: `ACCL_BBDEV_DPDK20.11.3_ldpc_3.1.918.patch`) from Accelercomm required.
+> Note: FPGA bitstream image and the corresponding patch file (e.g., `ACCL_BBDEV_DPDK20.11.3_ldpc_3.1.918.patch` for DPDK20.11) from Accelercomm required.

 ### Intel ACC100